CEDAS: A Compressed Decentralized Stochastic Gradient Method with Improved Convergence: Introduction

-In previous works, several decentralized stochastic gradient methods \cite{lian2017can,pu2021sharp,huang2021improving,pmlr-v80-tang18a,spiridonoff2020robust,pu2021distributed,alghunaim2021unified,yuan2021removing,koloskova2021improved}, including the compressed D(S)GD type methods \cite{chocosgd,tang2018communication,koloskova2019decentralized,singh2022sparq,singh2021squarm,vogels2020practical,tang2019texttt}, have been shown to achieve linear speedup and enjoy the so-called ``asymptotic network independent property'' \cite{pu2020asymptotic}.
+In previous works, several decentralized stochastic gradient methods \cite{lian2017can,pu2021sharp,huang2021improving,pmlr-v80-tang18a,spiridonoff2020robust,pu2021distributed,alghunaim2021unified,yuan2021removing,koloskova2021improved,xin2021improved}, including the compressed D(S)GD type methods \cite{chocosgd,tang2018communication,koloskova2019decentralized,singh2022sparq,singh2021squarm,vogels2020practical,tang2019texttt}, have been shown to achieve linear speedup and enjoy the so-called ``asymptotic network independent property'' \cite{pu2020asymptotic}.
 In other words, the error term related to the network is negotiable after a finite number of iterations (transient time).
 Such a property is desirable since it guarantees the number of iterations to reach a high accuracy level will not grow as fast as the size of the network increases.
-Currently, the shortest transient times achieved by decentralization stochastic gradient methods without communication compression are $\order{n/(1-\lambda_2)}$ for smooth strongly convex objective functions \cite{huang2021improving,yuan2021removing} and $\order{n^3/(1-\lambda_2)^2}$ for smooth nonconvex objective functions \cite{alghunaim2021unified}, respectively, where $(1-\lambda_2)$ defines the spectral gap of the mixing matrix.
+Currently, the shortest transient times achieved by decentralization stochastic gradient methods without communication compression are $\order{n/(1-\lambda_2)}$ for smooth strongly convex objective functions \cite{huang2021improving,yuan2021removing} and $\order{n^3/(1-\lambda_2)^2}$ for smooth nonconvex objective functions \cite{alghunaim2021unified}, respectively, where $(1-\lambda_2)$ defines the spectral gap of the mixing matrix. { Recently, there is a line of works that manage to achieve the optimal iteration complexity in distributed stochastic optimization by integrating stochastic gradient accumulation and accelerated communication techniques such as Chebyshev Acceleration (CA) \cite{yuan2022revisiting,lu2021optimal}.
+In particular, the works in \cite{yuan2022revisiting} and \cite{lu2021optimal} obtain the optimal iteration complexity under smooth objective functions with and without the PL condition, respectively.
+Nevertheless, CA that relies on inner loops of multiple communication steps may not be communication-efficient, and sampling large batches for computing the stochastic gradients is not always practical \cite{xiao2023one}.}

 Regarding compressed decentralized algorithms based on stochastic gradients, we compare the performance of those that achieve ``asymptotic network independent property'' in Table \ref{tab:kt} assuming that unbiased compressors are utilized.
 Note that in the literature, there are two commonly considered conditions on the compression compressors: (i) the signal noise ratio (SNR) between the compressed value and the original value is bounded by some constant $C> 0$, and the compressor is unbiased (see Assumption \ref{ass:ub_op} for details).
 We refer to such compressors as unbiased compressors; (ii) the corresponding SNR is bounded by $(1-\delta), \delta \in (0,1)$ (see Assumption \ref{ass:b_op}).
 We refer to such compressors as biased ones.
 Examples of the compressors that satisfy the above two assumptions can be found in \cite{beznosikov2020biased,safaryan2022uncertainty,xu2020compressed} and the references therein.
 Unbiased and biased compressors can be transformed into the other type under certain mechanisms \cite{horvath2021a}.